How To Eliminate Common Toxic Household Items

 What can you do?

-Look for “organic” certifications, like ECOCERT, USDA, or Canada Organic as these are heavily regulated and have tremendous oversight.
+Look for “organic” certifications, like ECOCERT, EWG Verified, USDA, or Canada Organic as these are heavily regulated and have tremendous oversight.

-While you’re enjoying your time at the trade show this year, make sure to keep this in mind when looking at all the exciting samples and booths.
+The next time you shop for these products in-store, make sure to keep this in mind.
 It’s almost spring so out with the old, in with the new.

 Back to blog